 The root meaning of the scientific Latin name “Pelargonium” comes from the Greek word “pelargos” which means stork because of the shape of the fruit that looks like that bird’s beak.

-Although most pelargonium species are native to southern Africa, some species emanated from Australia or even New Zealand.
+Although most pelargonium species are native to southern Africa, some species are endemic to Australia and even New Zealand.

 Pelargonium species and uses